National NIH K12 Physician Scientist

 Individuals who are or were PD/PIs on NIH Small Research Grants (i.e., R03s) or Exploratory/Developmental Research Grants (i.e., R21s) are eligible for K12 support.
 However, individuals who are or were PDs/PIs on NIH research projects grants (R01), Project Leads of program projects (P01) or Center grants (P50) or the equivalent, are not eligible for appointment under this K12 program.
 Individuals who have been previously supported by NIH or non-NIH career development awards are not eligible (such as mentored career training awards identical or equivalent to the K01, K08, K23, or K99).
 Scholars must not concurrently hold any other PHS award that duplicates the provisions of this award.

-The DiabDocs program is now soliciting a third cycle of letters of intent for applications (due Friday, December 1, 2023, at 5pm ET) for a mentored career development program from a diverse group of early career physician scientists engaged in research relevant to diabetes including basic, translational, clinical, epidemiology, biostatistical, informatics, health services or health policy projects.
-Most funded scholars will focus on type 1 diabetes (T1D) research, and limited slots will be available for persons working in type 2 diabetes (T2D).
-Awards will provide promising investigators the opportunity to be mentored in research-intensive settings at their home institutions to create the research foundation to compete successfully for NIH K08/23 or similar Career Development Awards.
+The DiabDocs program is now soliciting a fourth cycle of letters of intent for applications for our mentored career development program from early career physician scientists engaged in research relevant to diabetes and within the scope of NIDDK including basic, translational, clinical, epidemiology/biostatistical, informatics, health services or health policy projects.
+Most funded scholars will focus on type 1 diabetes (T1D) research, and limited slots are available for persons working in type 2 diabetes (T2D).
+Awards provide a diverse group of promising investigators the opportunity to be mentored in research-intensive settings at their home institutions to create the research foundation to compete successfully for NIH K08/23 or similar Career Development Awards.

 Successful applicants will be early career faculty with experience and training in relevant areas who have demonstrated skills and potential in research and articulate a strong commitment to an academic research career.
-The full application (due Wednesday, January 31, 2024, at 5pm ET) must outline a clear research project, well-formulated career development plan including mentorship from an experienced scientific mentor, and strong departmental support to protect time for research.
+The full application (due Monday, January 13, 2025 at 5pm ET) must outline a clear research project, well-formulated career development plan including mentorship from an experienced scientific mentor, and strong departmental support, including specified protected time for research.

 At the time of submission of the full applications, persons will be required to provide a formal letter of support, from their Department Chair at current institution, which must include a statement of assurance of 75% protected time for K12 activity + a statement of how the other 25% FTE is allocated.
 The letter must also describe the department's commitment to the long-term career development of the candidate to become an independent research scientist + provide a statement with the institution's guarantee of a minimum of 50% protected time for 18 months of research after the end of the 3 years of K12 funding, sufficient for the scholar to submit an initial application for a K08 or K23 award and, if needed, to revise and resubmit.

-Interested candidates should apply by submitting the above materials in PDF format and send in any questions/inquires to:
+Interested candidates should apply by submitting the above materials via the REDCap survey link

 DiabDocs Program